 Brushes are sized by width.
 As a rule of thumb, bristles should be about 50% longer than the brushes' width (and even longer on very narrow brushes).

 Brushes with natural bristles should not be used with water-based paints.
 Before being used for the first time, natural bristle brushes should be soaked in linseed oil (not resting on their ends) for a couple of days in order to swell the bristles inside the ferrule, which helps to prevent their pulling out.
-Synthetic bristles, good for latex paints, can be destroyed by certain lacquers and other paints containing strong solvents.
+Synthetic bristles, good for water-based latex and acrylic paints, can be destroyed by certain lacquers, varnishes, and other paints containing strong solvents.

 There are four main classes of brushes:

 Made in widths from 3″ to 6″, in ½ inch steps from ½ to 3 inches, and from 3 inches to 5 inches in steps of a whole inch.
 The 5″ and 6″ sizes have been almost killed by the rise of the paint roller.
 It hardly matters for do-it-yourselfers.
 The wider the brush the greater the demand placed on rarely-used muscles in the hand: the weekend painter is generally more comfortable with a 4-inch brush, and women often prefer 3″.
 Wall brushes are used for walls, ceilings, siding, and floors.
 They have a square edge.

 A 2″ synthetic bristle, chisel edge, trim brush

 These brushes are made in three styles: round (½ to 2 inches in diameter); oval, and flat (1½ to 3 inches).
 They often have a chisel edge.
 A 1-inch chisel edge brush would be a good choice for trim; a 2-inch chisel edge could be used for doors, shelving, and window frames.

 Short videos by a manufacturer of high-quality brushes illustrate the use of round and flat trim brushes.